 British writer Edward Docx, writing for the UK-based Prospect Magazine, has announced to the world, “Postmodernism is dead.”
 How does he know?
-He points to this past Sarurday, September 24th, when the Victoria and Albert Museum in London opened up its new exhibit: “Postmodernism—Style and Subversion 1970-1990.”
+He points to some time ago, when the Victoria and Albert Museum in London opened up its new exhibit: “Postmodernism—Style and Subversion 1970-1990.”
 Clearly if we have beginning and ending dates to a period it must be over.
 Right?

 The main problem of course is that postmodernism itself is so stinking tricky to define.
 Docx does a great job weaving through the various artists, pop stars, philosophers and even architectural feats that define postmodernism.
 In the end the essence of postmodernism is the confluence of all narratives.
 He says:

 …[T]he notion of a single, overarching view of the world—a dominant narrative (or to use the jargon, meta-narrative)—vanishes.
 There is no single narrative, no privileged standpoint, no system or theory that overlays all others.
 Hence, Lyotard argued, all narratives exist together, side by side, with none dominating.

 With the equalizing of all narratives, no narrative can outpace other narratives.
 This has been a blessing and a curse.
 It has allowed greater discourse from minority voices, empowering them to speak up and come to the civic table with their views.
 At the same time, it means there is no longer a standard and criteria of excellence.
 Who gets to say something is good or true or beautiful?
 With the equalizing of all narratives, we also get the inability to speak up against terrorism, injustice, and other ills of the world.